-In aggregate, the stock has, despite for the decline from its high biomass levels in 2003 - 2006, shown no clear trends since 2007.
+In aggregate, the stock has, despite the decline from its high biomass levels in 2003 - 2006, shown no clear trends since 2007.
 In fact, at short term (10 year), there has been fluctuations in the stock with ups and downs in biomass.
-The overall survey biomass increased by 49% over 2016 to 316.2 Kt, drop little to 292 Kt in 2018, mainly caused by minor changes in biomass in regions north of 66°N. The total survey biomass is 119% of its past 5-yr mean, and very close to its serial mean (293.2 Kt).
-The offshore regions are now constitute 75% of the total surveyed biomass, and Disko Bay & Vaigat constitute 25%, comparable with values for the serial mean.
+The overall survey biomass increased by 49% to 316.2 Kt in 2017, drop little to 292 Kt in 2018, but raised again in 2019 and is in 2020 to 378 Kt.
+This is mainly caused by a change in biomass in offshore regions in most northern regions, the central regions along the West coast (Holsteinsborg Dyb), at Fylla region and in Disko Bay & Vaigat.
+The total survey biomass is in 2020, 132% of its past 5-yr mean, 140% of its past 10-yr mean and above its serial mean (297 Kt).
+The offshore regions are now constituting 82% of the total surveyed biomass, and 18% of the biomass in situated in Disko Bay & Vaigat.

 The offshore and inshore components have had very different trajectories since 2008.
-Inshore, in Disko Bay and Vaigat, the biomass almost doubled from 2008 to 2010 and has then gradually decrease.
-In the same period the offshore biomass has fluctuated with ups and downs.
-Recruitment pattern have to some extend shown minor different trajectories, however not so conspicuously as for the survey biomass.
+Inshore, in Disko Bay and Vaigat, the biomass almost doubled from 2008 to 2010 and was then gradually decreasing to a low level in 2019.
+In the same period, the offshore biomass has fluctuated with ups and downs.
+Recruitment patterns have, to some extent, shown minor different trajectories, however not so conspicuously as for the survey biomass.